markwylde/code-style/pages/01-introduction.md

 - Not a DI container or annotation framework
 - Not server‑side rendering — React UIs are compiled to static assets
 - Not a one‑size‑fits‑all toolkit — it’s a set of composable patterns

-## Quick Start (Adopting the Pattern)

-- Define `Config` and `Context` types; implement `createContext(config)` that constructs db/services and registers cleanup.
-- Build `createServer(context)` that wires routes with `URLPattern` and adds a `/health` readiness endpoint.
-- Write your first model (pure function, uses `context.db`) and controller (validates with zod, calls the model).
-- Add tests using Node’s built‑in runner; run against a real test database; mock only third‑party APIs.
-- Keep ports in config, no hard‑coded numbers; rely on lifecycle methods instead of arbitrary sleeps.

-## How to Use This Guide

-Read in order or jump to what you need:

-- Why Functional Node.js — motivation and trade‑offs
-- The Context Pattern — dependency injection without magic
-- Server Lifecycle — start/stop/restart guarantees and health
-- Models & Controllers — clean, testable boundaries
-- Error Handling — bubble errors; translate at HTTP edge
-- Testing Philosophy — what to mock (and what not to)
-- Dependencies — minimal, intentional adoption
-- Practical Patterns — composition, services, and examples

-Each section includes copy‑pasteable snippets and concrete conventions (e.g., `controllers/users/[id]/get.ts`, URLPattern routing, zod schemas, Drizzle models).
-Start small, keep functions pure, and let the context do the wiring.

-## Next Up

-Head to `Why Functional Node.js?` to see the problems this architecture solves and the benefits you’ll gain by adopting it.